mesmo-dev/mesmo/docs/contributing.md

 Before pushing a new commit / release to the `master` branch, please go through the following steps:

-1. Update `environment.yml` (see below).
-2. Run tests locally and ensure that all tests complete successfully.
+1. Run tests locally and ensure that all tests complete successfully.
-3. Ensure that change log entry has been added for this version in `docs/change_log.md`.
+2. Ensure that change log entry has been added for this version in `docs/change_log.md`.
-4. Ensure that version numbers and year numbers have been updated everywhere:
+3. Ensure that version numbers and year numbers have been updated everywhere:
     - `setup.py` (at `version=`)
     - `docs/change_log.md`
     - `docs/publications.md` (at example citation)
     - `docs/conf.py` (at `copyright =`)
     - `LICENSE`
-5. After pushing a new commit / release, create a tag and publish a new release on Github: <https://github.com/mesmo-dev/mesmo/releases>
+4. After pushing a new commit / release, create a tag and publish a new release on Github: <https://github.com/mesmo-dev/mesmo/releases>
-6. After publishing a new release, edit the latest Zenodo entry: <https://doi.org/10.5281/zenodo.3562875>
+5. After publishing a new release, edit the latest Zenodo entry: <https://doi.org/10.5281/zenodo.3562875>
     - Set title to "MESMO - Multi-Energy System Modeling and Optimization".
     - Set correct author names.
     - Set license needs to "MIT License".

-## Updating `environment.yml`

-The `environment.yml` file in the repository base directory provides a snapshot of an Anaconda environment with specific package versions which has been tested and is confirmed to work.
-The `environment.yml` file should be updated before releases, i.e. commits to the `master` branch.
-To update `environment.yml`, follow these steps:

-1. Uninstall MESMO / delete the existing `mesmo` Anaconda environment: `conda env remove -n mesmo`
-2. Reinstall MESMO / recreate the `mesmo` Anaconda environment based on the recommended installation steps in [Getting started](getting_started.md).
-3. Run **all test** and **all examples scripts** and fix any incompatibilities / bugs.
-4. Update `environment.yml`: `conda env export -n mesmo > path_to_repository/environment.yml`
-5. Remove `prefix: ...` line from `environment.yml`.
-6. Add line at the top of file: `# Last updated: DD Month YYYY (MESMO vX.X.X)`